Let us adore Christ, the Son, the Beloved, in whom the Father is well pleased.

 Gregory Nazianzen, “Gregory of Nazianzus”, was the son of Gregory, Bishop of Nazianzus, a Christian convert.
 (Nazianzus is a small town in Cappadocia, now the village of Nenizi in the Turkish province of Aksaray).

 The culture of the Hellenic world means that a religion is not merely something to be lived: it also has to make sense.
 It has to work not only in practice, but in theory as well.
 Despite the passionate anti-Greek reaction of the Reformation, we are still, in this sense, all Greeks today.
 Take the doctrine of the Trinity, for example.
 Some people reject it because it sounds like polytheism.
-Instead, they make Jesus not God but only a man supremely favoured by God: the Arians believed this, and the Koran reflects this idea.
-Or they make Jesus not man but only God, and relegate the intense humanity of the Passion to the status of a mere performance, a show put on by God through phantoms and angels rather than something utterly real and of eternal significance.
+Instead, they make Jesus not God but something created by God – either a supremely favoured man or some kind of intermediate being.
+The Arians had such a view, and so does the Koran.
+Or they make Jesus only God, not man, relegating the intense humanity of the Passion to the status of a mere performance, a show put on by God through phantoms and angels rather than something utterly real and of eternal significance.
 Both these responses show a general feature of heresies, which is that they simplify the richness of orthodoxy and flatten it into a shadow of itself.
 “Simpler” may well mean “more easily acceptable”, but that is not the same as “true”.
 One could simplify quantum physics and get rid of its paradoxes until there is no metaphysical weirdness for anyone to object to – that might well make more people happy, but it would not be true.